-We only computed the annual snow depth maximum if the records had less than 10% daily data missing between the 1st of October and the 30th of April, in order to reduce the probability of missing the actual snow depth maxima.
-Based on this analysis, we filtered out 3,178 station time series providing less than 20 full winters, leaving 8,604 stations with at least 20 full 160 winters.
+We only computed the annual snow depth maximum if the records had less than 10 % daily data missing between 1 October and 30 April, in order to reduce the probability of missing the actual snow depth maxima.
+Based on this analysis, we filtered out 3178 station time series providing less than 20 full winters, leaving 8604 stations with at least 20 full winters.